Cirencester Tennis Club guidelines (*revised 17th May 2021)

 No-one should leave home to participate in tennis if they, or someone they live with, has symptoms of COVID -19, currently recognised as any of the following: – A high temperature – A new, continuous cough – A loss of, or change to, their sense of smell or taste.

-Should an individual have demonstrated any such symptoms, they must follow NHS and PHE guidance on self-isolation. https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/
+Should an individual have demonstrated any such symptoms, they must follow the Governments’ ‘test and trace’ guidelines which can be found on the Gov.UK website.

 – If you are in a clinically vulnerable group (e.g. over 70) you can play tennis but should be especially careful and diligent about social distancing and hand hygiene.
 Who’s at higher risk from coronavirus (COVID-19)